Encoding many-valued logic in $\lambda$-calculus: Motivation and overview

 \section{Motivation and overview}

-In this paper we will extend the well-known Church encoding of Boolean logic into $\lambda$-calculus to an encoding of three-valued logic into a suitable infinitary extension of $\lambda$-calculus that identifies all unsolvables by $\bot$.
-By way of motivation we consider Russell's paradox.
+In this paper we will extend the well-known Church encoding of Boolean logic into $\lambda$-calculus to an encoding of $n$-valued logic (for $ 3 \leq n \leq 5$) into an appropriate infinitary extension of $\lambda$-calculus.
+The extension we use in case of $n=3$ is the extension that identifies all unsolvables by $\bot$ such that the normal forms of the lambda terms are their B\"ohm trees.
+By way of motivation we will now consider Russell's paradox.
+Any notation that is used in this section will be explained in Section~\ref{sec2} and~\ref{sec3}.